-7. Brainstorm with Intention and Thought
+7. Brainstorm with intention and thought

 To say that one of the best ways to come up with new content ideas is to brainstorm seems… obvious.
 In fact, it’s so obvious as to be unhelpful.
 Of course you should brainstorm!
 But the trick is that most people don’t really know how to brainstorm.
-There’s more to it than just thinking really hard, or gathering your team in a room and throwing ideas at wall.
+There’s more to it than just thinking really hard, or gathering your team in a room and throwing ideas at the wall.

-- A good brainstorming sessions requires structure.
+- A good brainstorming session requires structure.
 Generally, this means trying to answer a single, focused question, but the exact setup doesn’t really matter.
 What matters is that you have some ground rules and limitations on your brainstorming.

 - Try various brainstorming techniques in order to generate ideas.
-This could include mind mapping, listing, free-writing and so on.
+This could include mind mapping, listing, free-writing, and so on.
 (If these sound like the steps you used to take before writing a paper for school, that’s because they basically are.)

 It’s important that you frame your brainstorming session as something more than “Let’s come up with ideas.”
 Limiting the scope of your brainstorming will often increase the creativity.